How does the basic equal distance or angle bisect mirror system work?

 The mirror kicking handout and “VEPS GEMS – Part V: Banks and Kicks” (BD, May, 2010) describe and illustrated the basic equal-rail-distance mirror system, which is a visual application of the classic 2-to-1 system.
-The following video from Vol. III of How to Aim Pool Shots (HAPS) shows how the classic “mirror system” works:
+The following videos, the 2nd from Vol. III of How to Aim Pool Shots (HAPS), show how the classic “mirror system” works:

 The basic mirror (angle in equals angle out) systems provide a point of reference only.
 You must compensate your aim for a given shot based on the many effects and factors to consider.

 For shallow angle kicks, where the object ball is close to the rail, the following mirror system works quite well:

 Here’s another useful video, from Vol. III of the Billiard University (BU) Instructional video series:

 For more information, see: “Billiard University (BU) – Part IX: Kicks,” (April, 2014).